Surveys are, of course, one of the best ways to gather information and opinions from your customers or target audience.

-First of all, you need to go into your survey questions knowing what kind of results you need in order to decide what kind of survey analysis you want to do.
+Before you start analyzing your survey data, it’s important to know what kind of results you need to decide what kind of survey analysis you want to do.
 Do you need to calculate market share?
 Rate overall customer satisfaction by percentage?
 Determine the features of your product your customers like best?

 Quantitative data comes from close-ended questions, with a predetermined set of responses: Yes/No, multiple choice, or scaled (for example 1 to 5 stars).
 Close-ended responses are simply given a number value, so the results can be easily calculated, but they only go as far as comparing whole numbers, values, and percentages.